-Counselling appointments are offered throughout the semester on Wednesday and Thursday 12pm - 4pm.
+Counselling appointments are offered throughout the semester twice a week.
 There is no charge to students.
-Appointments are held in the Quiet Room, Level 1, Kura Building.
+Appointments are held in the Student Support Room, Level 1, Kura Building.

-The Counselling service is managed by an independent health care company called Lifespan.
+The Counselling service is managed by an independent health care company called Lifespan Counselling & Rehab.